 The Internet resources below are useful for journalists covering environmental issues in Canada, as well as for those covering trans-border issues.
-To find more Canadian links on the new SEJ.org, do one of the following: a full-site search OR a filtered search using the options on the right-hand side of this page.
-You can also visit the Useful Links archives on SEJ's old site and click on the category 'Canada.'
+To find more Canadian links on SEJ.org, do one of the following: a full-site search OR a filtered search using the options on the right-hand side of this page.

-Know of an essential, front-line resource we should add to this page?
+Know of a resource we should add to this page?
 Send your suggestion to SEJ web content manager (and fellow Canadian) Cindy MacDonald.

 - SEJ-Canada: A listserv for discussion of both Canadian and cross-border issues.
 SEJ members can go here for information on joining the listserv and accessing archives.

 - Regional meetings: SEJ members and friends get together informally in various locales across the country.
 Victoria, BC folks meet bimonthly; contact Peter Fairley.
-Toronto, ON vicinity: occasional — watch our regionals page; contact Sharon Oosthoek.
+Toronto, ON vicinity: occasional — watch our meet-ups and regionals pages; contact Sharon Oosthoek.
 Ottawa, ON vicinity: Glen Blouin.
 If you'd like to receive notice of other upcoming gatherings, contact Cindy.

 Canada and the Oceans, Department of Foreign Affairs and International Trade

 Canada has the longest coast line in the world.
 This site looks at pollution issues and actions related to the country's Ocean Strategy and Oceans Act of 1997.